Persuasion: Cialdini's influence cues

 Consistency allows us to more effectively make decisions and process information.
 The concept of consistency states that someone who commits to something, orally or in writing, is more likely to honor that commitment.
 This is especially true for written commitments, as they appear psychologically more concrete and can create hard proof.
 Someone who commits to a stance tends to behave according to that commitment.
-Commitment is an effective persuasive technique, because once you get someone to commit, they are more likely to engage in self-persuasion, providing themselves and others with reasons and justifications to support their commitment in order to avoid dissonance.
+Commitment is an effective persuasive technique, because once someone is committed to something, they are more likely to engage in self-persuasion, providing themselves and others with reasons and justifications to support their commitment in order to avoid dissonance.
 Cialdini notes Chinese brainwashing of American prisoners of war in Korean War to rewrite their self-image and gain automatic unenforced compliance.
-Another example is children being made to repeat the Pledge of Allegiance each morning and why marketers make you close popups by saying "I'll sign up later" or "No thanks, I prefer not making money".
+Another example is children being made to repeat the Pledge of Allegiance each morning and why marketers have people close popups by saying "I'll sign up later" or "No thanks, I prefer not making money".